top of page

 They had a really cool special-effect where they would turn down all the lights in the theater and their instruments would project different images.

-Dolly Parton's Stampede dinner show: A four course meal and fire hoops, what's not to love?!
+Dolly Parton's Stampede Dinner Show: A four course meal and fire hoops, what's not to love?!

 And the food was surprisingly good.